Stefan-Endres/shgo/docs/README.md

 $b(t)$ $t$ out of 10 times the global solution was not reached

 $c$ results produced by Paulavičius & Žilinskas (2016)

-Paulavičius, R. and Žilinskas, J. Feb (2016) “Advantages of simplicial partitioning for lipschitz optimization problems with linear constraints”, Optimization Letters, 10 (2), 237–246.

-It can be seen that neither of the SHGO algorithms produced more starting points leading to the same local minima as predicted by the theory for adequately sampled func- tion surfaces.
-On the contrary TGO produced more than one starting point in the same locally convex domain on some test problems which lead to extra function evaluations, producing a poorer overall performance.
-While SHGO-Simpl had the lowest number of average function evaluations, a higher processing run time is observed compared to the other 2 algorithms.
-This can be explained by the fact the triangulation code for the sam- pling has not yet been optimised which consumed most of the run time.
-SHGO-Sobol and TGO use the same sampling generation code and it is observed that SHGO-Sobol has a lower processing run time as expected.